nboldhq/docs/src/trust-center/access.md

 This information is subject to change and we recommend that you check back quarterly for the addition of new domains.
 :::

-### nBold Web App
+### nBold App
 * Domains/Hosts: ***.salestim.io**
 * Justification/Purpose: nBold main web application for Microsoft Teams

-### nBold Help Center
+### nBold Docs
 * Domains/Hosts: ***.nbold.co**
-* Justification/Purpose: nBold Help Center embedded into the Microsoft Teams app
+* Justification/Purpose: nBold documentation could be embedded into the Microsoft Teams app

 ### Microsoft Azure Application Insight
 * Domains/Hosts: